Educating the next generation of infrastructure leaders

 Aging infrastructure, growing demand in a number of sectors, and constrained state and local budgets are placing severe stress on the delivery of critical infrastructure services.
 New policy approaches, educational programs, and outreach efforts are needed to address this acute problem.
 For more information, please contact CPIP Director Rick Geddes.

-Director: Rick Geddes Executive Director: Thomas Madison Advisory Board President: Anthony Ferrari
+Director: Rick Geddes Executive Director: Richard Coyle Advisory Board President: Anthony Ferrari

 The Infrastructure 2.0 Project will focus on developing public policies to support infrastructure that is sustainable in its financing, use, and maintenance.
 Innovative public policies, including new funding and financing approaches such as tolling and public private partnerships, can help address those concerns.
 The Infrastructure 2.0 Project will assess those and other innovative policies to improve the sustainability of America’s infrastructure.